What are Lead Generation Landing Pages?

 Here are some beautiful lead generation design samples.

 One of the best features of Mixpanel’s landing page is the GIF header.

-It gives visitors a quick look at the tool, unlike other SaaS sites that fail to give examples or pictures of what the product looks like.
+It gives visitors a quick look at the tool, unlike other SaaS sites that fail to provide examples or pictures of what the product looks like.

-When visitors arrive at your landing page, they’d want to see what they’d get when they decide to sign up.
+When visitors arrive at your landing page, they would want to see what they would get when they decide to sign up.

-Instead of forcing their customers to read more, they’re actually showing them the value proposition.
+On Mixpanel, they highlight the visitor’s benefits.
+Instead of forcing their customers to read more, they are showing them the value proposition.